cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 number of iterations and can infer other properties of the loop, such as a variable that controls the loop iterations.
 A loop should be eligible for the unrolling when the following conditions are met:

-* The loop is controlled by a single, non-global variable: the loop condition must consist of a variable which is modified inside a loop, and a constant or an effectively constant variable.
+* The loop is controlled by a single, local or main variable: the loop condition must consist of a variable which is modified inside a loop, and a constant or an effectively constant variable.
 Loops based on global variables cannot be unrolled.
 * The loop control variable is modified inside the loop only by `op` instructions which have the loop control variable